approach0/guide/index.md

 [this page](https://github.com/approach0/search-engine/blob/master/demo/web/quiz-list.js).

 ##### 2. Improve this page
-Click the upper-right `Edit on GitHub` link to request modify this page if you spot some error or if you want to share with others your tricks on using Approach0.
+Click the upper-right `Edit on GitHub` link to improve this guide.

 ##### 3. Send feedbacks
-Got any suggestion?
-Write your thoughts on our GitHub issue page.
-Or, if you are not familiar with GitHub, you can send feedback messages to this project on twitter with hashtag `#approach0`.
+Any suggestion?
+Write your feedback on our GitHub issue page.
+You can also send messages to this project on twitter with hashtag `#approach0`.

-Your participation is a great incentive for Approach0 to keep moving forward!